a-rustacean/zila/README.md

 ## Overview

 Zila is a fast and reliable library for performing tasks on certian events.
-It propvides both syncronuos and asyncronuos functions to make writing Rust code esier.
+It propvides both synchronous and asynchronous functions to make writing Rust code esier.
 At a high level, it provides a few major
 functions: